rwieruch/blog_robinwieruch_content/react-with-graphql-tutorial.md

 );
 {{< /highlight >}}

-That's it fir implementing pagination with GraphQL in React.
+That's it for implementing pagination with GraphQL in React.
 In the following, you can try out further arguments for your list fields (issues and reactions) on your own.
 Therefore, check the "Docs" sidebar in GraphiQL to find out about the arguments that you can pass to these list fields.
-There are arguments that are generic and used for every list (e.g. first, last) but also arguments that are specific for a lsit (e.g. states).
+There are arguments that are generic and used for every list (e.g. first, last) but also arguments that are specific for a list (e.g. states).
 After all, these arguments should again show you how fine-grained you can be on every level of your GraphQL query.

 ### Exercises: